Control a Servo Motor with Raspberry Pi Pico W using PWM

-This tutorial shows you how to wire and program a servo motor with Raspberry Pi Pico using PWM (Pulse Width Modulation) in the Wokwi simulator.
-Perfect for robotics, automation, and mechanical control projects!
+Learn how to control a servo motor with Raspberry Pi Pico W using PWM (Pulse Width Modulation) in this complete beginner-friendly tutorial.
+Using the Wokwi simulator, you can experiment with robotics and automation without any physical hardware.

 What is a Servo Motor?

-A servo motor is a rotary actuator that allows precise control of angular position (usually 0° to 180°).
-Unlike regular DC motors, servos can move to and hold a specific angle, making them ideal for robotic arms, steering mechanisms, camera gimbals, and more.
+A servo motor is a precision rotary actuator that allows accurate control of angular position — typically between 0° and 180°.
+Unlike standard DC motors, a servo can move to a specific angle and hold that position steadily.

 Types of Servo Motors